 It’s important to see a doctor who specialises in women’s health and understands PMDD.
 An early diagnosis will help you get timely treatment.

 If you think you might have PMDD, track your symptoms, how they affect you and what helps.
 Record this information across a couple of menstrual cycles.
+Visit the International Association for Premenstrual Disorders (IAPMD) website for a printable tracker.

 Book a longer appointment with your doctor to discuss your symptoms and medical history.
 Say you think you may have PMDD.
 They may recommend certain tests to rule out other conditions.